corgan2222/zbx_template_mqtt_server/README.md

 import the JSON Model and choose your zabbix database change the variables if needed.

+## Troubleshooting

+The plugin uses Zabbix agent 2 logs.
+To receive more detailed information about logged events, consider increasing a debug level of Zabbix agent 2.

 ## DISCLAIMER:
 from: https://www.hivemq.com/blog/why-you-shouldnt-use-sys-topics-for-monitoring/
 ## SYS-Topics: Why you shouldn’t use SYS-Topics for Monitoring